Niklas Buschmann

 Since there are now six bivector components, the product of two vectors does not again correspond to a four-component vector.
 Because of this, the cross product, generalized to four dimensions, would either return six components or require three vectors as input.

 Working with four dimensions usually involves space-time, so I decided to name the added dimension \( \mathbf{e}_t\).
-And because space-time tends to be coupled to special relativity we will now switch to a different set of basis vectors:
+And because spacetime is coupled to special relativity we will now switch to a different set of basis vectors:

 \[\bm{\gamma}_0 := \mathbf{e}_t \qquad \bm{\gamma}_1 := \mathbf{e}_t\mathbf{e}_x \qquad \bm{\gamma}_2 := \mathbf{e}_t\mathbf{e}_y \qquad \bm{\gamma}_3 := \mathbf{e}_t\mathbf{e}_z\]